The Uncorked Librarian » Book Lists » Best Books Set in Iceland: 9 Reads Across Every Genre

 While Tom and I never pick an all-time favorite travel destination, Iceland captured our hearts.
 Those gorgeous Elvis-like horses.
 Black sand beaches and rainbows over waterfalls.
 The otherworldly Northern Lights.
 Seals playing among white and blue diamond glaciers.
 The soothing waters of the Blue Lagoon.
 Hot dogs.
 Not to mention their famous Christmas Book Flood.

-Many readers are already familiar with The Sagas of Icelanders, one of the greatest literary treasures, following explorers like Leif Eiriksson and the Vikings to the New World.
+Many readers are already familiar with The Sagas of Icelanders (not included below, but worth knowing), one of the greatest literary treasures, which follows explorers like Leif Eiriksson and the Vikings to the New World.
 So, what else can you read?

-Whether you wish to travel to Iceland via armchair or enhance your trip, discover chilling spinster tales based loosely on facts, along with love stories and social engineering science fiction.
-Learn more about humanity, grief, love, and Icelandic history and culture.
-Meet your new favorite Icelandic author, too! 💜 Christine
+Whether you wish to travel to Iceland via armchair or enhance your trip, discover chilling spinster tales based loosely on facts, wanderlust romance, and social engineering science fiction.
+Learn more about humanity, grief, and Icelandic history and culture.
+Meet your new favorite Icelandic author, too! 💜 Christine & Dagney

 Moonstone: The Boy Who Never Was by Sjón